jumartin/Calendar/README.md

 # Installation #

-Copy the CalendarLib folder content into your project.
+## CocoaPods ##

+The best way is to use [CocoaPods](https://cocoapods.org/pods/CalendarLib).
+Add the following line to your `Podfile`:

+	pod 'CalendarLib', '~> 1.0'

+## The old way ##

+If you don't want to use CocoaPods, you need to copy the content of the CalendarLib folder into your project, as well as the source of the two dependencies: [OSCache](https://github.com/nicklockwood/OSCache) and [OrderedDictionary](https://github.com/nicklockwood/OrderedDictionary).

 # Getting started #

-1. Create a new project

-2. Import the **CalendarLib** folder into the project

-3. If you want to use EventKit as a data source, create an instance of `MGCDayPlannerEKViewController` or `MGCMonthPlannerEKViewController`, or subclass them for your own needs.
+1. If you want to use EventKit as a data source, create an instance of `MGCDayPlannerEKViewController` or `MGCMonthPlannerEKViewController`, or subclass them for your own needs.

 	Don't forget to add the following frameworks to the project:

 	- **EventKit.framework**
 	- **EventKitUI.framework**

-4. If you want to use another event provider, subclass one of `MGCDayPlannerViewController` or `MGCMonthPlannerViewController` and implement the data source protocol methods.
+2. If you want to use another event provider, subclass one of `MGCDayPlannerViewController` or `MGCMonthPlannerViewController` and implement the data source protocol methods.

-5. If you want to use a custom event cell, subclass `MGCEventView` or `MGCStandardEventView` and register the class with the day / month planner view.
+3. If you want to use a custom event cell, subclass `MGCEventView` or `MGCStandardEventView` and register the class with the day / month planner view.

 See the demo project to get an idea of how to use the library.